anitschke/childrens-museum-franklin-train-board/README.md

 ## Notes

+### dependency injection

+xxx comments on how I am doing dependency injection and how that makes it easier to test

 ### `main.py` vs `code.py`

 Most circuit python codebases seem to use `code.py` for the main entrypoint file, however circuit python also accept `main.py` as the main entrypoint file.
 We use `main.py` because VSCode test plugin hits the following error if we attempt to run tests and `code.py` exists.
 So we will just work around this and name the entry point file `main.py` instead.